shashwat933/TaskBuddy/README.md

 1. Clone the repository: `git clone https://github.com/your-username/taskbuddy.git`
 2. Navigate to the project directory: `cd taskbuddy`
-3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
-5. Open your web browser and visit: `http://localhost:3000`
+3. Open the `index.html` file in your web browser.

 ## Usage

-Once the app is running in your browser, you can perform the following actions:
+Once the website is open in your browser, you can perform the following actions:

-- **Add a task**: Enter the task title and description in the provided input fields and click the "Add Task" button.
+- **Add a task**: Enter the task details in the input fields and click the "Add Task" button.
 - **Delete a task**: Click the delete button (usually represented by a trash can icon) next to the task you want to remove.
 - **Search tasks**: Enter a search term in the search input field to filter the tasks based on the matching title or description.